garazdawi/erlang.github.io/_posts/2020-8-17-the-new-scalable-ets-ordered_set.md

 We see that in this particular benchmark, the CA tree has superior scalability to the old data structure.
-The benchmark ran about twice as fast with the new data structure and four processes as with the old data structure and one process (remember that the machine only has two cores).
+The benchmark ran about twice as fast with the new data structure and four processes as with the old data structure and one process (the machine only has two cores).
 We will look at the performance and scalability of the new CA tree-based implementation in greater detail later after describing how the CA tree works.